puck/catalystcloud-docs/source/getting-started/intro.rst

 automatically, through a variety of tools.

-Now we understand the basic idea behind the Sky TV cloud, let's explore what services are provided.
+Now we understand the basic idea behind the Air New Zealand cloud, let's explore what services are provided.

-:ref:`Next page <services_on_the_sky-tv_cloud>`
+:ref:`Next page <services_on_the_air-new-zealand_cloud>`